The main thing to think about when considering bookkeeper duties is the creation and maintaining of a formal record of company income and spending.

 Their work requires a talent for being organised, as the information they record must be consistently accurate and up-to-date.
 Sometimes, the work of bookkeepers overlaps with that of accountants, and they can be involved in producing reports and developing strategies.

 In this article, we will look at 8 key bookkeeper duties as they work with a company.
+It might be helpful to first familiarise yourself with these common bookkeeping terms.

 What are the Duties and Responsibilities of a Bookkeeper?